 The Ultimate Jetset Santorini, Greece Travel Guide

-Santorini is an absolute dream.
+Planning a trip to Santorini is an absolute dream.

 Gorgeous white buildings built into the cliffs, surrounded by sparkling blue water.
 Crisp white wines and fresh mediterranean seafood overlooking the Aegean sea.
 Blue-domed churches and beautiful bells that seem straight out of a storybook.
 Luxury hotels with infinity pools and sun lounges that make you feel like you’re swimming in heaven.
 Santorini is everything you’ve imagined.
 And more.

 There’s no wonder it’s one of the top destinations for honeymoons in the world, not to mention one of the top European destinations in general.
 It’s a bucket list vacation.
 And it’s time to check it off.

 Here is my ultimate Santorini travel guide that will help make it your favorite vacation yet.

 When it comes to writing this blog post and having the absolute best recommendations on where to stay in Santorini, I wanted to make sure I explored a lot of different accommodation options the island had to offer so I could help you guys make the best decision on what hotel is best for YOU and your Greek Isles vacation.
 This past trip (in Summer 2019), I stayed in 4 hotels over the course of 9 days and these were my absolute favorites below.